Top 37 Hotel Manager Interview Questions & Expert Answers

 When hiring for a Hotel Manager role, you need to assess their leadership skills, hospitality knowledge, communication style and overall demeanor.
 It goes without saying that you should refrain from asking the candidate personal questions during the interview.

-While we all know the obviously inappropriate ones, try to avoid questions such as: (1) How much do you currently make? and (2) How old are you?
-This might cause the candidates to experience discomfort and reject your later job offer.
+While we all know the obviously inappropriate ones, try to avoid questions such as:

-While having the right degree and a number of years in the field is a crucial factor for hiring a Hotel Manager, you should also assess their passion for the hospitality industry.
-As many of our celebrity owners have mentioned, any skill is trainable, but what you can’t train people on is passion.
+While having the right degree and a number of years in the field is a crucial factor for hiring a Hotel Manager, you should also assess their passion for the hospitality industry, because you can't train people on is passion.
+So, if you see the spark in your candidate's eye, we recommend doing so.